 - Effective the first full pay period following City Council approval of this agreement, the City shall compensate each individual, who is an incumbent in the following position and possesses and maintains a commercial Class A Driver's License, a 5.0% differential based on the employee's base salary.

-- o 50350 Maintenance Trainee Streets
+- 50350 Maintenance Trainee Streets

-- Effective the first full pay period following City Council approval of this agreement, the City shall compensate each individual, who is an incumbent in the following position and possesses and maintains a commercial Class A Driver's License, a 5.0% differential based on the employee's base salary.
+- Effective the first full pay period following City Council approval of this agreement, the City shall increase the base salary by 5% for the following positions that require the possession and maintenance of a commercial Class A Driver's License:

 - o 50341 Street Sweeper Operator

 - 50330 Maintenance I Streets

 - o 50320 Maintenance II Streets

 - Effective the first full pay period following City Council approval of this agreement, the City shall revise the job descriptions to require a commercial Class A Driver's license and increase the base salary by 5% for the following positions:

 - o 50321 Heavy Equipment Mechanic I Fleet

 - o 50323 Heavy Equipment Lead Fleet

 - Effective the first full payroll period following City Council approval of this agreement, the City shall compensate each individual, who is an incumbent in the following position and possesses and maintains a commercial Driver's License, a 3.0% differential based on the employee's base salary.

 - o 50532-Program Coordinator

-- o 50161-Recreation Program Coordinator
+- 50161-Recreation Program Coordinator